Latest News

 Amy Lv.
 Lewis Jackson, and Dylan Duan

-Industry insiders say that the decision by China to shelve plans for a number of copper smelters will not have a significant impact on historically tight copper markets, unless more measures are taken to reduce output.
+Industry insiders say that the decision by China to suspend a number of planned copper smelters will not have a significant impact on historically tight copper markets, unless more measures are taken to reduce output.

-Eight analysts and three traders who spoke to us on the sidelines the World Copper Conference Asia, held in Shanghai, this week, stated that there would be no immediate impact on the copper market, as the projects currently under construction will be completed.
+Eight analysts and three traders who spoke to us on the sidelines the World Copper Conference Asia, held in Shanghai, this week, stated that there would be no immediate impact on copper prices, as the projects currently under construction will be completed.

 Helen Amos is a commodities analyst with BMO Capital Markets.
-She said: "I don’t think that the decision will change anything over the next two years because we are still seeing new smelting capacities coming online."
+She said: "I don't believe the decision will change anything over the next two years because we are still seeing new smelting capacities coming online."

-The industry figures warned that if Wednesday's announcement signals the government is planning or considering more drastic measures, such as forced capacity reductions or production caps, then it could have a greater impact.
+Uncertainty remains, however, as to how far Beijing is willing to go in order to curb a sector that helps China offset its reliance on refined copper imports, which it would like to reduce.
+The industry figures warned that if Wednesday's announcement signals Beijing is planning or considering more drastic measures, such as forced capacity reductions or a cap on production, then it could have a greater impact.

-Amos stated, "For me it's symbolic of the industry being affected by policy changes like we have seen in the past with steel and aluminum."
-(Amy Lv in Shanghai, Lewis Jackson in Beijing; editing by Joe Bavier).
+Amos stated, "For me it's symbolic of the industry being affected by policy changes like we have seen in steel and aluminum in the past."
+(Amy Lv in Shanghai, Lewis Jackson and Dylan Duan; editing by Joe Bavier).

 (source: Reuters)